 This scrumptious Kentucky Butter Cake Recipe is a super moist vanilla butter pound cake with a sweet butter sauce that soaks through the cake.
 The sweet buttery sauce is brushed on the outside of the cake, creating a heavenly crisp crust that takes this cake over the top with the flavor of vanilla and butter.
 Prepare to be wowed.

-How to make Kentucky Butter Cake
+How to make a Kentucky Butter Cake

 - Butter and flour the cake pan very well, as there is a lot going on here, and you don’t want it to stick.
-I love Bakers Joy which is a nonstick baking spray, but I was out of it this time, so I really had to work with the butter and flour to get all those nooks and crannies.
+I love Bakers Joy, which is a nonstick baking spray, but I was out of it this time, so I really had to work with the butter and flour to get all those nooks and crannies.

 - Use the smaller end of a chopstick, a thick bamboo skewer, or even a straw to poke holes in the cake.